bredelings/BAli-Phy/benchmarks/coalescent-history.md

   instruction-set effects remain separate.
 - Compare profiles after normalizing by useful work such as values exported, likelihood evaluations, and branches peeled.

-### Dependent-edge side line

-Use `670ccb6f`, immediately before the direct `coalescentPrRaw` input changes, as a common base for sibling experiments:

-1. Restore fixed-edge evaluation in `restrictKeysToVector`, IntMap export, and `toVector`, with each operation changed in a separate commit.
-2. On a separate diagnostic line, add the counters needed to determine how often invalidated dependent inputs ultimately produce unchanged values.
-3. From the unchanged base, replay old dependent edges in order and stop after the first changed USE result.
-4. Pass the replayed-prefix length to `RegOperationArgs2Changeable`; reattach that prefix without evaluating it or changing force counts twice, and assert that replayed edge modes and targets match.
-5. Benchmark each uninstrumented variant with warmed `I1` and `I50` runs over several seeds, and compare output hashes wherever the trace should match.
-6. Port a successful replay implementation to current code, remove temporary diagnostics, then run the 5d `+A` test and the coalescent benchmark.

 ## Migration-only checkpoints